Which anatomical term refers to the region at the back of the hea... | Channels for Pearson+

 1

-Step 3: Relate the occipital region to its anatomical function.
-The occipital lobe of the brain, located in this region, is primarily responsible for visual processing.
+Step 3: Focus on the phrase 'region at the back of the head.'
+This description matches the Occipital region, which is located at the posterior aspect of the skull.

-Step 4: Compare the other options to the occipital region.
-Frontal is located at the front of the head, Parietal is at the top and sides, and Temporal is near the temples.
-None of these terms describe the back of the head.
+Step 4: Eliminate the other options based on their anatomical locations: Frontal refers to the forehead (anterior), Temporal refers to the sides of the head, and Orbital refers to the eye socket (anterior).

-Step 5: Conclude that the correct anatomical term for the region at the back of the head, as seen in a midsagittal view, is Occipital.
+Step 5: Conclude that the correct anatomical term for the region at the back of the head in a coronal view is 'Occipital.'

 Watch next